yuri-ktm/melonly-docs/public/markdown/1.x/configuration.md

 ## Example `.env` File

-Developers often use version control systems to work together.
+Developers often use version control systems to work in teams.
 We should remember not to store any files like `.env` in repositories for security reasons (it contains database passwords and things like that).
 That's why we should exclude these files from version control and only publish an example `.env.example` file synced with the original one.